Sunny-Qin-0314/11-767-group-YU/labs/lab0-setup/lab0-setup.md

     A: Yes.

-    Problem 1: After system image was written into SD card, we powered on Jetson Nano, but it failed to boot and was stuck at `A start job is running for End-user configuration after initial OEM installation (10min 25s / no limit)`.
-The solution was to press `pressed ctrl+alt+del`.
+    Problem 1: After system image was written into SD card, we powered the Jetson Nano, but it failed to boot and was stuck at `A start job is running for End-user configuration after initial OEM installation (10min 25s / no limit)`.
+By searching up the NVIDIA forums about Jetson Nano setup, the solution was to press `ctrl+alt+del`.

-    Problem 2: Initially, `sudo apt -y install curl` was not runnable, and we had to enable `Source code` in `Software & Updates`.
+    Problem 2: Initially, `sudo apt -y install curl` was not runnable, and we had to enable `Source Code` in `Software & Updates` so that the system can download packages from the internet source code.

     Problem 3: `torchvision` was not automatically installed with pytorch, and its installation script was not written in the setup-jetson.md.
 We tried a [thrid-party tutorial](https://qengineering.eu/install-pytorch-on-jetson-nano.html) with precompiled wheel provided, but we failed at installing the wheel, with an error message `error: package directory 'torch/cuda' does not exist`.
 Then we tried the [Nvidia's instruction](https://forums.developer.nvidia.com/t/pytorch-for-jetson-version-1-9-0-now-available/72048) to build `torchvision` from scratch.
-The commands we ran were documented in the following.
+The commands we ran are documented as following.
     ```
     $ sudo apt-get install libjpeg-dev zlib1g-dev libpython3-dev libavcodec-dev libavformat-dev libswscale-dev
     $ git clone --branch release/0.10.0 https://github.com/pytorch/vision torchvision   # see below for version of torchvision to download
     $ cd torchvision
-    $ export BUILD_VERSION=0.10.0  # where 0.x.0 is the torchvision version
+    $ export BUILD_VERSION=0.10.0  # where 0.10.0 is the torchvision version corresponding to pytorch 1.9.0
     $ python3 setup.py install --user
     $ cd ../  # attempting to load torchvision from build dir will result in import error
     ```